christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 # Training loop

 Let's take back our [Course 0](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html)'s perceptron and implement its training directly with Pytorch tensors and operators, without other packages.
+Let's consider the input is 20 dimensional, and the number of outputs for each dense layer is 32.

 <img src="{{ site.url }}/img/deeplearningcourse/DL15.png">

 Pytorch only requires to implement the forward pass of our perceptron.
-Each Dense layer is composed of multiplicative weights and a bias:
+Each Dense layer is composed of two learnable parameters or weights:

 ```python
 theta1 =  torch.autograd.Variable(torch.randn(32,20) *0.1,requires_grad = True)